Frequently Asked Questions

 Yes.
 If you have above-average academic credentials and a real interest in the Mount, you can apply by December 1 and will hear back by December 25.
 Early action offers applicants the opportunity to receive a non-binding acceptance with favorable view of the application file.
 Contact the Admissions Office for more information.

-- Your high school transcripts (if you’re applying early, you’ll need to have your final transcripts sent later)
+Your high school transcript (if you’re applying early, you’ll need to have your final transcript sent later)

 Although optional, you can also submit an essay that will help the Admissions Committee understand exactly why you’re interested in the Mount, what you hope to get out of the experience, and what and how you can contribute to the Mount experience.
 Additional recommendation letters, activity lists, personal statements, and other documents are also optional application materials.